thomas-lamiaux/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 .. flag:: Generate Goal Names

-   Enable automatic generation of goal names for the :tacn:`induction`, :tacn:`destruct` and :tacn:`eapply` tactics.
+   Enables automatic generation of goal names for the :tacn:`induction`, :tacn:`destruct` and :tacn:`eapply` tactics.
 For :tacn:`induction` and :tacn:`destruct`, the subgoal takes the name of the corresponding constructor.
 For :tacn:`eapply`, the subgoal takes the name of the corresponding hypothesis.

-   This option makes it possible to write proofs with multiple subgoals that do not depend on the order in which constructors were defined.
-If you use bullets or numbers instead, reordering constructors will break the proof.
+   This option makes it possible to write proofs with multiple subgoals that do not depend on the order in which constructors were defined, but instead rely on the constructor names.
+If you use bullets or numbers, reordering constructors will break the proof.

+   For proofs that use nested :tacn:`induction` or case analysis, qualified names such as `true.false` are used to disambiguate subgoals (see an example :ref:`here <qualified-goal-names>`).

    .. example:: Automatic generation of goal names

-      Continuing the example from :ref:`here <example-working-with-named-goals>`,
-      names are generated for both the base case and the induction case.
+      In the following example, names are generated for both the base case and the induction case (in constrast with the example given :ref:`here
+      <example-working-with-named-goals>` in which the user explicitly gives
+      names using :tacn:`refine`).

-      .. rocqtop:: all
+      .. rocqtop:: in

          Set Generate Goal Names.
          Goal forall n, n + 0 = n.

-         Proof.
+      .. rocqtop:: all

          induction n.
-         [O]: { (* O is the name of the constructor for zero. *) reflexivity.
+         [O]: { (* O and S are the constructors for nat. *) reflexivity.

+      .. rocqtop:: in abort

+         }

+      If a goal comes from an existential variable that failed to instantiate (e.g. when using :tacn:`eapply` or other `e*` tactics), the goal is named after the variable (below, `R` and `Rwf` are hypotheses of `well_founded_ind`):

+      .. rocqtop:: none

+         Inductive even : nat -> Prop :=
+         | even_zero : even 0
+         | even_succ : forall n, even n -> even (S (S n)).

+         Inductive odd : nat -> Prop :=
+         | odd_one : odd 1
+         | odd_succ : forall n, odd n -> odd (S (S n)).

       .. rocqtop:: in

-         }

-      This also gives a name to goals that come from a binder or hypothesis:

-      .. rocqtop:: all reset

-         Set Generate Goal Names.

-         Goal exists n : nat, n = n.
+         Goal forall n : nat, even n \/ odd n.
-         eexists.
-         [n]: exact 0.
-         reflexivity.
-         Qed.

-   .. example:: Conflicting names

-      If several goals generate the same name (e.g. when doing nested case analysis or induction), *qualified names* are used to disambiguate them, using the qualified name of the parent as the basis for the fully qualified name.

       .. rocqtop:: all abort

+         eapply well_founded_ind.
+         [R]: exact lt.

+   .. _qualified-goal-names:
+   .. example:: Qualified goal names

+      When doing nested case analysis or induction, qualified names are used to disambiguate subgoals.
+Subgoal names are prefixed by the names of parent goals.

+      .. rocqtop:: in

          Set Generate Goal Names.

-         Goal forall n m, n + m = m + n.
+         Goal forall n m : nat, n + m = m + n.
-         Proof.
-         intros. induction m.
+         intros. induction m; simpl.
          [O]: {
+           induction n.
+           [O.O]: reflexivity.
+           [O.S]: { simpl. congruence. }
+         }
+         [S]: {
-           simpl. induction n.
+           induction n.
+           [S.O]: { rewrite <- IHm. reflexivity. }
+           [S.S]: { rewrite <- IHm. auto. }
+         }
+         Qed.

 Other focusing commands